mvolkmann/blog/src/web-dev-tips.md

 that are applied before the animation begins and after it completes.

-- To retain the current properties at the beginning and end of the animation, set this to `none` which is the default value.
+- To retain the current properties at the beginning and end of the animation, set this to `none`, which is the default value.
 - To apply different styles at `0%` (or `from`), set this to `backwards`.
 - To return the properties set after `100%` (or `to`), set this to `forwards`.